Available in Classic and VPC

 In the terminal, create a secret named regcred using the kubectl command.

-- Enter the values checked from Step 1 to
+- Enter the values from Step 1 in

 <registry-end-point>,<registry-end-point>,<secret-key>, and<your-email>.

-- Enter the values checked from Step 1 to
+- Enter the values from Step 1 in

 $ kubectl create secret docker-registry regcred --docker-server=<registry-end-point> --docker-username=<access-key-id> --docker-password=<secret-key> --docker-email=<your-email>